jones58/jobseeker/README.md

 ## Contributions

 - I welcome any contributions to the project!
 Feel free to fork it if you want too - it's quite front-end/design focussed atm so would welcome a backend version.
 It could also be helpful for other industries.

+## TO DO:

+- When new day, sometimes have to reload the page to get new set of sites because it's loading from cache.
+Fix this by forcing reload.